MarkPThomas/EventTransmission/README.md

   b.
 The form is selectively updated base on which property was updated.

-# Adding Listeners vs. Throwing Events
+# Adding Listeners at Each Class Level vs. the Parent Class Only

 To more fully experiment with pros/cons of different ways to pass the property change events, there are two sets of parent-child-doll classes.
 One set has events thrown at each class level to cascade a property change event up through the objects.
-Another set only has each class declare its non-object properties changed, and a listener is addede to the object properties at the parent class.
+Another set only has each class declare its non-object properties changed, and a listener is added to the object properties at the parent class.

 This project demonstrates that both work.
 Source code shows a comparison of how the systems are implemented, with comments highlighting the pros/cons of each method.